Merel Ritskes-Hoitinga new professor of Evidence-Based Transition to Animal-free Innovations

 "This chair is the icing on the cake for me, the crown on all my work, the circle is complete," Ritskes-Hoitinga says enthusiastically.
 "I started at the department of Laboratory Animal Science at the faculty of Veterinary Medicine and now I am going to work on animal-free innovations within the same faculty.
 I am very much looking forward to setting up trans- and interdisciplinary education and research.
 Action learning – which refers to a continuous cycle of making inventories of hurdles and opportunities, (re)formulating research questions, initiating actions and evaluating those – by lecturers and students together, plays a major role, also because lecturers can learn from students introducing new ideas.”

 “In my experience, involving motivated students from various faculties quickly leads to fruitful and stimulating new teaching and research ideas.
 Therefore, I look forward to tapping into the motivation and potential of students and fellow teachers.
-In this way, together we can contribute to the pursuit of an animal-free world."
+In this way, together we can contribute to the pursuit of an animal-testing-free world."

 Merel Ritskes-Hoitinga (1960) studied veterinary medicine at Utrecht University and then worked for several years as an animal researcher, aiming to improve both the welfare of animals and the quality of animal research.
 She obtained her PhD from Utrecht University in 1992 and then worked as department head and Animal Welfare Officer at Unilever Research Laboratory.
 Between 1996 and 2005 she was Professor of Laboratory Animal Science and Head of the Biomedical Laboratory at the University of Southern Denmark in Odense.
 From 2005 to 2017 Ritskes-Hoitinga was Professor of Laboratory Animal Science and head of the Central Animal Laboratory of the Radboudumc.
 In 2006 she founded the 3Rs Research Centre, which later changed to SYRCLE, the SYstematic Review Centre for Laboratory animal Experimentation.
 In 2017 she became Professor of Evidence-Based Laboratory Animal Science at Radboudumc due to her new focus on preclinical systematic reviews.